systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

 	.....
 	}

 The task we confront next is to display it elegantly.
-That is taken care by using poweress of HTML5.
+That is taken care by using power of HTML5.
 The devices in the stream are populated at the top of the page with the color of each dependent on the availability of the device.
 To display all the parameters we use two empty divs, in which the parameters and the conditions are populated using a javascript user function.

 	<div class="container" id='SelStats' position='absolute'">
 	  <div id='conditions' position='absolute'></div>